 A sourdough starter (the active mother culture) contains both wild yeasts and beneficial bacteria (called lactobacilli).
 Regular flour feedings keep the organisms fed and in balance.
 But missing a feeding gives the bacteria a leg up.
 You see, the yeasts run out of food when the simple sugars in flour are all consumed, and they start dying off.
 But the bacteria still have food to eat.
 They eat the expired yeasts, along with the yeasts’ wastes, and continue to produce lactic acid, the main sour flavor.
 And so the starter gets more sour.

-In the Sourdough eCourse, we recommend twice daily feedings — about once every 12 hours.
+In our Sourdough eCourse, we recommend twice daily feedings — about once every 12 hours.
 However, if the temperatures are very warm, the organisms go through their food more quickly.
 So you might consider adding a third feeding to your routine!
-This will help the yeasts keep the upper hand at all times.
-Just make sure you feed after the starter shows signs that it has consumed the sugars from the prior feeding; this includes the production of hooch (the liquid that rises to the surface), lots of bubbles, and/or collapse of the peak.
+This will help the yeasts keep the upper hand at all times. 🙂 Just make sure you feed after the starter shows signs that it has consumed the sugars from the prior feeding; this includes the production of hooch (the liquid that rises to the surface), lots of bubbles, and/or collapse of the peak.

 2. Lose the Hooch